sql-machine-learning/models/doc/contribute_models.md

     ``` bash
     > git clone https://github.com/<Your Github ID>/models.git
     ```

+1. Set up your local python environment by `make setup && source venv/bin/activate`.
+If you are using [PyCharm](https://www.jetbrains.com/pycharm/), you can simply `make setup` and then import the `models` folder as a new project.

 1. You can add a new mode definition Python script under the folder [sqlflow_models](/sqlflow_models).
 For example, adding a new Python script `mydnnclassfier.py`: